What is Racism? What Can We Do to Address it?

 Racism is a combination of stereotypical thinking, negative and hateful emotions, and discriminatory acts targeting individuals or groups of individuals who are regarded as being inherently inferior, somewhat socially deviant, and deserving of inferior status in society.
 While all humans have the capacity to hold stereotypes and prejudices towards other groups, racism becomes a serious problem when one group or its individual members have the power to act on these views and evaluations of others.

 - Racism is a complex of social categorization and a system of behaviours that are deeply rooted in histories of colonization and slavery.
-The construction of a racial hierarchy by colonial powers continues to persist in creating advantages for those with power in maintaining their social, economic, and political dominance.
+The construction of a racial hierarchy by colonial powers continues to create advantages for those with power in maintaining their social, economic, and political dominance.

 - The groups which become the recipients of racism typically have distinct physical characteristics such as skin colour, facial features, and body types.
-Historically, these groups in North America and other Western countries tend to be people who have darker skin tone, are a minority, and are socio-economically disadvantaged (e.g., Black, Indigenous, and People of Colour (BIPOC).
+Historically, these groups in North America and other Western countries tend to be people who have darker skin tone, are a minority, and are socio-economically disadvantaged (e.g., Black, Indigenous, and People of Colour (BIPOC) due to systemic racism.
 In this fact sheet we will focus on racism, but we recognize that racism exists in combination with sexism, homophobia and transphobia, classism, ableism, etc.

 Individual Racism refers to internalized racism that resides within the person.
 Examples include anti-Black, anti-Indigenous, and anti-Asian sentiments, words, and actions.
 Believing that some groups are inherently inferior to others is an example of individual racism.
-People may endorse racism overtly or in more subtle ways.
+People may endorse racism overtly or in more subtle ways, also known as microaggressions.

 Systemic Racism refers to the unfair practices and unequal treatment of the affected groups either as a result of institutional legitimization or by way of general consensus and long-standing informal practices among the majority and privileged groups.
 Systemic racism in North America provides a foundation for White Supremacy that allows oppression and exploitation of racialized minorities.
-Historical examples of systemic racism in Canada include:
+A few of the many historical examples of systemic racism in Canada include: